 This high court has exclusive jurisdiction over death penalty appeals (a thing of the past), lawsuits involving redistricting/gerrymandering, issuing advisory opinions to federal courts, and the removal of elected officials.

 This is the current makeup of the Maryland Court of Appeals in 2020:

 - Chief Judge Mary Ellen Barbera

 - Judge Robert N. McDonald

-In the past, there has been a struggle getting opinions back from the court.
-New Chief Judge Mary Ellen Barbera has done an amazing job of turning that around and getting opinions decided in a reasonable time frame.Renaming the Court of Appeals
+In the past, there were too many obstacles in getting opinions back from the court.
+New Chief Judge Mary Ellen Barbera (actually not so new anymore) has done a fantastic job of turning that around and getting opinions decided in a reasonable time frame.Renaming the Court of Appeals

 The debate over changing the name of the Maryland Court of Appeals is hardly new.
 Back in the 1960s there was extended discussion at the Maryland Constitutional Convention about whether to rename the high court.
 The motivation for the name change is simple.
 48 of the 50 states called their top appellate court their "supreme court."
 Maryland and New York are the only outliers.

 This creates a lot of confusion, especially from people outside of Maryland, about whether the Court of Appeals is Maryland's highest tribunal.
 Lawyers, students, and parties outside of Maryland consistently make the mistake of assuming that the Court of Appeals is Maryland's intermediate level appellate court and that the Court of Special Appeals is the state's top tribunal.
 This is what some of the state's most senior judges said was the reason when they testified before the Maryland General Assembly in favor of the renaming bill.